DeltaWhy/mcblocky/doc/Introduction.md

 ```
 ---> Server is ready!
 Connect to 127.0.0.1:25565
 ```
 Start up Minecraft and connect to the server so you can see your changes in real time.
+You can stop the server by pressing `CTRL-C` or running the `stop` command in the console (other server commands work too).

 ## Basic commands
 Add this to `hello.rb`: